BUPT/clubber.ml/.github/pull_request_template.md

 ## 4. New Friend

-> Whether you have new friend comes with you to the club.
+> Whether you have a new friend comes with you to the club.

-- [ ] I'll bring new friend
+- [ ] I'll bring a new friend
 - [ ] There's no new friend from me

 Please fill the following table for the new friend sign up(if any), or delete it.